miguelyoobic95/ngIfModalBug/README.md

 ### Reproduce the bug:

-In the home page press the `Open Modal` button to observe the bug.

-If in the `master` branch the `ngIf`-dependent code will not be shown.
+In the home page press the `Open Modal` button.
+If the text is shown, the bug is not present but upon rebuilding stencil or recompiling the Ionic app, the bug will be appear and the `ngIf`-dependent code will not be shown.
+Inspect the DOM to confirm that the HTML is not rendered.

-If in the `master-working` branch, the code works as expected.
+This only applies to the directives inside the modal `ion-content`.
+In the Home page, some other `ngIf`-dependent code works as expected.